Wednesday, November 6, 2024

 In this post, I examine the personal evolution regarding my beliefs about Christianity.

 When I began this blog ten years ago, I was already questioning my Christian faith.
-I call my blog, "The Faithful Agnostic," not so much because I considered myself an ardent agnostic who is ambivalent about whether there is a god and religions relevance, but rather by identifying as an agnostic, I am admitting that I know so little and there is so much to know.
+I call my blog, "The Faithful Agnostic," not so much because I considered myself an ardent agnostic who is ambivalent about whether there is a god and whether religions are relevant, but rather by identifying as an agnostic I am admitting that I know so little when there is so much to know.
 In particular, I believe no one knows why we are here and if the God Christians claim to know is in any factual sense knowable or real.

 Like many agnostics and atheists, my journey started out trying to serve God and the Church as an ordained minister.
 I made several attempts at becoming a pastor, but none of them took root in the way I hoped for.
 On the contrary, I felt called away from the ordained ministry much like a minister might say he or she was "called" into ordained ministry.
-What may differentiate me from ardent agnostics and atheists is that the pursuit to be an ordained minister led me to pursue the study religion, in particular, the religion I have long identify with, Christianity as one who is a layman.
+What may differentiate me from ardent agnostics and atheists is that the pursuit to be an ordained minister led me to pursue the study religion, in particular, the religion I have long identified with, Christianity.

 SO WHERE AM I AT IN THIS RECALIBRATING JOURNEY ?

-I find the traditional, dogmatic Christianity of Roman Catholicisim, Orthodoxy, and mainline Protestantism, has lost most of its appeal to me.
-They have failed to embrace the radical teachings of Jesus of Nazareth by obscuring them in the mystery of a divinity they have consigned him to.
+I find the traditional, dogmatic Christianity of Roman Catholicism, Orthodoxy, and mainline Protestantism has lost its appeal to me.
+They have failed to embrace the radical teachings of Jesus of Nazareth by obscuring them in the mystery of the divinity they have consigned him to.
 Ironically, being both a confirmed Lutheran and Episcopalian has confirmed nothing for me with regard to Christianity.

 What I find alluring in Christianity are the teachings of a first century Jewish man, Jesus of Nazareth.
 I see in his teachings a way forward in today's world in the manner he was trying to find a way forward in world of his time.
 What I have a problem with in regard to Jesus are the teachings about him.